 - Let the ice cream soften slightly at room temperature to make it easier to scoop.

-Mango ice cream is made of mango puree, cream, sweetened condensed milk, lemon juice, and vanilla extract.
+Mango ice cream is made of mango puree, heavy cream, sweetened condensed milk, lemon juice, and vanilla extract.

 Homemade mango ice cream will last in the freezer for about 2 weeks.

-📋 Recipe
+Recipe

-Easy Homemade Mango Ice Cream Recipe (No-Churn)
+Mango No Churn Ice Cream

 Ingredients